 Rice bowls, salads, and other sides are available on the menu, but the udon bowls are the star of the show.

 There are two locations in Honolulu.
 The downtown location is right across the street from the International Marketplace if you want to do some shopping.
+You’ll most likely find a line out the door, but it goes fast.

-8. Hukilau Cafe
+Hukilau Cafe

+The Hukilau Cafe is located in Laie on the North Shore.
 This quaint cafe is the inspiration for the Hukilau Cafe in the blockbuster movie, 50 First Dates.

-The actual exterior of the cafe was an old building at Kualoa Ranch and the interior was shot on a movie set in LA.
+The actual exterior of the cafe was an old building at Kualoa Ranch, and the interior was shot on a movie set in LA.

 However, it is still worth a stop at this cozy little hole-in-the-wall joint.
-They have a reputation for serving delicious homestyle comfort cuisine.
+They have a reputation for serving delicious homestyle Island comfort cuisine.

 If you are coming for breakfast, you can’t go wrong with the Hawaiian French Toast or Coconut Pancakes with a side of Grilled Potatoes or Portuguese Sausage.

 This modest local cafe also caught the attention of the Food Network Magazine.
 They hailed Hukilau Cafe’s Loco Moco Burger as the best in all of Hawaii.
+This burger consists of a beef patty and a fried egg on rice, then smothered in gravy.

 Hukilau Cafe was also featured on Man vs. Food for their Hukilau Burger.
-So come hungry, but also come bringing cash since cards are not accepted.

 The Cafe is located near Hukilau Beach, so pick up your order from the take-out window and enjoy a lovely picnic on the lawn at the beach.

-9. The Elephant Shack
+The Elephant Shack

 The Elephant Shack has two locations, one in Honolulu and one on the North Shore at Sunset Beach (in the parking lot of the Texaco station).